bufbuild/protobuf-es/docs/src/content/docs/guides/serialization.md

 Protobuf-ES uses the WHATWG [Text Encoding API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API) to convert UTF-8 to and from binary.

-If your environment does not provide the API, call `configureTextEncoding()` from `@bufbuild/protobuf/wire` early during initialization and supply your own implementation.
+If your environment does not provide the API, install your own `TextEncoder` and `TextDecoder` implementations globally.
+We use `TextEncoder`'s methods `encode` and - optionally - `encodeInto`, as well as `TextDecoder`'s `fatal: true` constructor argument and its `decode` method.